bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 Please pay specific attention to whether the MR images have been unwarped to correct for gradient non-linearities.
 This should be specified in a specific field of the MRI-BIDS .json file named "NonLinearGradientCorrection".
 For more information please see the appendix regarding cross modality correspondence
  ([LINK](../99-appendices/13-cross-modality-correspondence.md)).

-**Units**: In general, SI units must be used (we refer to [LINK](https://bids-specification.readthedocs.io/en/stable/99-appendices/05-units.html)) and we recommend to use the CMIXF style formatting for SI units, for example, "kBq/mL" rather than "kilobecquerel per ml".

 **Task:** With respect to the `task-<label>`, data is arranged in a similar way as task-based and resting state BOLD fMRI data.
 In case of studies using combined PET/fMRI, subject-specific tasks may be carried out